 Courtesy of MDA

-The Mississippi Development Authority is providing assistance for building renovations and workforce training.
+The Mississippi Development Authority is providing assistance for infrastructure improvements and the construction of a warehouse.

 “Northrop Grumman’s expansion is tangible evidence of advantages Mississippi offers, including our world-class workforce, enabling leading aerospace companies like Northrop Grumman to achieve their goals in Mississippi,” said MDA Executive Director Glenn McCullough, Jr. “The teamwork of the Tishomingo County Development Foundation, Tishomingo County Board of Supervisors, Tennessee Valley Authority and MDA was instrumental in facilitating this industry leader’s expansion in our state.”

 Northrop Grumman plans to fill the 40 new jobs immediately.